2024-25 Budget Summaries from The Legislative Analyst's Office (LAO)

 Child Care Wins:

-• Slot Expansion: Codifies the 200,000 child care slot expansion but shifts responsibility to fulfill slots onto the next governor.
+• Slot Expansion: Intent to fulfill the 200,000 child care slot expansion but shifts responsibility to fulfill slots onto the next governor.
 We appreciate the commitment to increase access to quality, affordable child care and will continue advocating for the fulfillment of all slots by 2028.

 • Alternative Methodology: Requires Department of Social Services to report its rate reform implementation progress through January 2026, and creates a hold harmless policy to maintain 2024-25 child care and preschool rates through the current rate expiration date on July 1, 2025.
 However, more legislative accountability is needed to ensure completion before the next administration takes office.